 Moreover, salads can taste fantastic if done right!
 So, let’s leave this “Salads are boring” attitude behind.

 5.Season your veggies

 How you season your vegetables (or lack thereof) has a significant impact on how they are going to taste.
-With the right seasoning, you can make any veggie go from 😒 to 🤩 in just a matter of seconds.
+With the right seasoning, you can make any veggie go from -> to

 Naturally, you’ll have to play around a bit to find out what you really like, as taste is different.
 Still, the following spices and herbs tend to go great with vegetables: rosemary, oregano, basil, parsley, cumin, thyme, lemongrass, coriander, dill, ginger, garlic, and curry.

 To make your veggies more exciting, you can also try Sriracha, hot sauce, low sodium soy sauce, or adding nuts and seeds.